likamrat/foldingathome/README.md

 ## Why did I created this repo?

-I wanted to contribute to the effort of raising awareness as well making sure people can deploy and start folding an easy fashion as fast as possible.
+I wanted to contribute to the effort fighting COVID-19, raising awareness as well as making sure people can deploy and start folding an easy fashion as fast as possible.

 ## Let's get started